AgtLucas/the-legacy/_posts/2014-02-03-dealing-with-web-fonts-on-chrome-windows.markdown

 ---

 <div class="wrapper" markdown="1">
 One of the most notable difference in web fonts is when you open your site with that beautiful font on Chrome Windows version.
-Is really, really ugly and bad renderezid, in fact, on Windows 8 it's not too bad!
+Is really, really ugly and bad renderized, in fact, on Windows 8 it's not too bad!

 You can fix that using a lot of workarounds!